oblivious-file-sharing/libristretto-elgamal/README.md

 **A:** The current creation requires a larger stack size, which can be turned on by entering `ulimit -S -s 131072` in the current terminal's session.

+## Regulatory issue

+This repository is not subject to the U.S. Export Administration Regulation (EAR) because it is publicly available; notifications to U.S. Bureau of Industry and Security (BIS) and National Security Agency (NSA) have been sent.

+For more information about this regulatory issue, see [this post](https://www.eff.org/deeplinks/2019/08/us-export-controls-and-published-encryption-source-code-explained) by Electronic Frontier Foundation (EFF).

 ## References

 [deR94]: Peter de Rooij, "Efficient exponentiation using precomputation and vector addition chains," in EUROCRYPT'94.